 Pests And Diseases That Affect Aloe Vera Plants

 The biggest problem that can affect your aloe vera plant is root rot, which is often a direct consequence of overwatering.
 These plants thrive on your neglect.
 Too much water can drown the plant and cause damage that the root system may not be able to recover from.

 Beyond that, they’re susceptible to many of the same issues that plague other indoor plants.
-Indoor insects such as aphids and mealybugs are a scourge that should be dealt with carefully as they can lead to problems like scale, which is when the bugs suck sap from the leaves.
+Indoor insects such as aphids, scale insects, and mealybugs are a scourge that should be dealt with carefully as they can lead to problems like scale, which is when the bugs suck sap from the leaves.
 If you get this or sooty mold, which will cause dark spots on the plant, you can take a look at insect treatments and pruning as options for mitigation.